-With the signature of the Partial Test Ban Treaty (PTBT), in 1963, these tests were fortunately discontinued, and in any case ASAT systems involving nuclear weapons had many serious disadvantages, such as being indiscriminate and unpredictable in their effects, felt at great distances and even after a few weeks.
-Since then the effort has therefore shifted to approaches that could limit the immediate damage to a specific target, a progress made gradually possible by the development of increasingly accurate and reliable guidance and navigation devices.
+With the signature of the Partial Test Ban Treaty (PTBT), in 1963, these tests were fortunately discontinued, and in any case ASAT systems involving nuclear weapons had many serious disadvantages, such as being indiscriminate and unpredictable in their effects, felt at great distances even after a few weeks.
+Since then the effort has therefore shifted to approaches that could limit the immediate damage to a specific target, a progress made gradually possible by the development of increasingly more accurate and reliable guidance and navigation devices.

-During the 1960s, the Soviet Union developed a "coorbital" ASAT system, in which a chaser spacecraft carrying on board conventional explosives is launched into the same orbital plane of the target satellite.
-After a fast rendezvous phase, the chaser spacecraft moves near enough to its target in order to fatally damage it with the shrapnel produced by the explosion of the conventional charge.
+During the 1960s, the Soviet Union developed a "co-orbital" ASAT system, in which a chaser spacecraft carrying onboard conventional explosives is launched into the same orbital plane of the target satellite.
+After a fast rendezvous phase, the chaser spacecraft moves near enough to its target to fatally damage it with the shrapnel produced by the explosion of the conventional charge.

-From 1968 to 1982, 9 chaser spacecraft (Cosmos 249, 252, 374, 375, 397, 462, 886, 970 and 1174) and 4 target satellites (Cosmos 248, 839, 880 and 1375) have suffered breakup over the course of the ASAT system development program [9], producing a total of 916 cataloged debris in LEO, 409 (about 45%) of which still in orbit as of 20 June 2022.
-730 pieces, of which 282 (about 39%) still in orbit, were generated by the explosions of the interceptors, while 186, of which 127 (about 70%) still in orbit, resulted from the damage suffered by the target satellites.
+From 1968 to 1982, 9 chaser spacecraft (Cosmos 249, 252, 374, 375, 397, 462, 886, 970 and 1174) and 4 target satellites (Cosmos 248, 839, 880 and 1375) suffered breakup over the course of the ASAT system development program [9], producing a total of 916 cataloged debris fragments in LEO, 409 (about 45%) of which were still in orbit as of June 20, 2022.
+730 pieces, of which 282 (about 39%) were still in orbit at that date, were generated by the explosions of the interceptors, while 186, of which 127 (about 70%) were still in orbit, resulted from the damage suffered by the target satellites.
 Since 1982, the Soviet Union, and then Russia, have not destroyed any other satellites in the framework of ASAT activities for nearly 40 years, that is, until the destruction of Cosmos 1408 - the subject of this paper - in 2021.

 The United States focused instead on a different system, which was used only once in the past century against a satellite.
 It consisted of a two-stage missile launched at high altitude by an F-15 fighter jet.
-The missile was to intercept its target orbiting in low LEO with a direct ascent trajectory, releasing a miniature homing vehicle for destroying the satellite not with an explosion, but by crashing into it at great speed.
-In October 1985, this new ASAT weapon was successfully tested targeting Solwind (also known as P78-1), an aging scientific spacecraft for the study of solar physics with degrading batteries.
+The used only once in the past century against a satellite.
+It consisted of a two-stage missile launched at high altitude by an F-15 fighter jet.
+The missile was to intercept its target orbiting in low LEO with a direct ascent trajectory, releasing a miniature homing vehicle for destroying the satellite by intercepting it at high speed, rather than exploding near it.
+In October 1985, this new ASAT weapon was successfully tested against Solwind (also known as P78-1), an aging scientific spacecraft for the study of solar physics with degrading batteries.
 With a dry mass of 850 kg, it orbited at an altitude of about 525 km, with an inclination of 97.6° with respect to the Earth's equator.
 The destruction of Solwind produced 285 cataloged fragments, the last of which decayed in the atmosphere in 2004.